sone-works/tone/README.md

 # Tone

 > [!IMPORTANT]
 > Hello!
-Hi!
-Sup?
 While we are **100%** going to launch as an open source platform, we have decided to operate closed source until we get our geese in line (our MVP launched).
 We have a tiny, dedicated team that is looking to grow.
 If you're interested in contributing, please introduce yourself by either joining our [Discord community](https://discord.com/invite/dfky8n7kFv) or dropping a line at [dev@sone.works](mailto:dev@sone.works)

 > [!NOTE]
 > This document is intended for current Tone contributors